 Use money-saving apps

 Now that you know what you’re spending and have a goal in mind, you might want some help sticking to that budget.
 Smartphone apps can be your best friend here.

 For example, Food on the Table allows you to easily plan your meals for the week based on that week’s sales at a particular grocery store.
 This is a great option for those who simply don’t have time to browse sale ads from different stores.
 The app lets you input your family’s food preferences and automatically generates five meal plans based on matching items on sale at a grocery store nearby.

-Favado is another excellent app, available through Google Play™ store and iTunes®.
+Favado is another excellent app.
 It lets you create a personalized shopping list and notifies you when your favorite products go on sale so you can take advantage of the savings.